saitoasukakawaii/hypre/INSTALL.md

 the directories specified by the configure option, `--prefix=/usr/apps`.
 If none were specified, the default directories are used, `hypre/lib` and `hypre/include`.

-## Building hypre for NVIDIA GPUs (CUDA)
+## Building HYPRE for NVIDIA GPUs (CUDA)

-We recommend the following configure options when building hypre for NVIDIA GPUs:
+We recommend the following configure options when building HYPRE for NVIDIA GPUs:

 ```
 ./configure --with-gpu-arch=${CUDA_SM}\